vazra/firestore-sqlite-sync/examples/electron-react-pro/README.md

 `yarn dev` => open dev env, in watch mode.

+> process.env.NODE_ENV variable to development
+> generates source maps and doesn't do any minification

 `yarn start` => build and open electron with prod env.

+> process.env.NODE_ENV variable to production

 `yarn pack` => package the app.